-Holiday celebrations begin from the month of November to January.
-During this festival season family and friends come together and enjoy the good and quality time.
-The holidays come with a lot of activities like travelling, eating and drinking.
-The holiday excitement and the celebratory mood makes people less reluctant on their own safety.
+Holiday celebrations begin from November to January.
+Family and friends come together during this festival season to enjoy quality time.
+The holidays come with many activities like traveling, eating, and drinking.
+The holiday excitement and the celebratory mood make people less reluctant about their safety.

-This year particularly poses a new threat of the Covid-19 pandemic.
-As we ensure our own safety, we must also protect those around us ranging from our loved ones to strangers.
+This year particularly poses a new threat to the Covid-19 pandemic.
+As we ensure our safety, we must protect those around us, including our loved ones and strangers.

-During the holiday season it is important to focus on the habits and behaviour in keeping our loved ones safe.
-These holiday season involves events like decorations, cooking, drinking and other fun activities at home.
+We must focus on habits and behavior during the holiday season to keep our loved ones safe.
+This holiday season involves decorations, cooking, drinking, and other fun activities at home.

 Holiday decorations pose risks for children and families.
-We can't avoid the use of these decorations as they bring the holidays to live.
-Here are some useful tips when decorating home with light hangings:
+Unfortunately, we can't avoid using these decorations as they bring the holidays to life.
+Here are some valuable tips when decorating a home with light hangings:

-- Before hanging decorations lamps on trees and at home, check for frayed chords and replace all the broke lamps.
+- Before hanging decorations lamps on trees and at home, check for frayed chords and replace all the broke electric lights.
 It is common for electrical fires to break out from faulty strands.

-- It is also important to check the light package and tested before you make a purchase.
-Loose connections and open/bare wires can also result in serious fire outbreaks.
+- It is also essential to check the light package and tested before you make a purchase.
+Loose connections and open/bare wires can also result in severe fire outbreaks.

 - When hanging decorations, ensure that the breakable items remain at the top of the tree.
 You can let children decorate the lower parts with less risky items.

-- If using artificial Christmas trees choose fire resistant trees.
-Keep live trees watered and dispose them when dry.
-It is also critical that you keep your tree away from potential fire sources.
+- If using artificial Christmas trees, choose fire-resistant trees.
+Keep live trees watered and dispose of them when dry.
+You must also keep your tree away from potential fire sources.

-- Turn off all the lights before going to bed or travelling.
+- Turn off all the holiday lights, especially outdoor lights, when you are traveling and before going to bed.

 Holidays involve lots of doings that can be distracting.
-Hosting family and friends at home can be quite overwhelming.
-Open fires and foods left unattended while cooking can result in huge damages in terms of health and property.
-Cases of fire breakouts at home are very common during winter season.
-It is critical that everyone is careful when handling fires.
+Hosting family and friends at home can be pretty overwhelming.
+Open fires and foods left unattended while cooking can result in colossal damage in terms of health and property.
+Cases of residential fire breakouts are widespread during the winter season.
+Everyone must be careful when handling decoration fires.

 - Don't leave open fires unattended.

-- Always have keep an eye on your children especially when having bonfire activities at home.
+- Always watch your children, especially when having bonfire activities at home.

 - Keep hot items and foods away from children.

 - Candles are a leading cause of fires.
-When handling candles make sure they are out of the children's reach.
-They should also be kept at safe places where they can't be knocked over and also away from flammable materials (you can use flameless candles).
+For candle safety, ensure they are out of the children's reach.
+They should also be kept in safe places where they can't be knocked over and away from flammable materials (you can use flameless candles).

 - Always keep lighters and matches locked up and out of children's reach.

-Food poisoning is very common health problem during the holiday season.
-It can be catastrophic if it happens to a large group of people such as friends and family.
-Here are useful tips when handling food to avoid cases of food poisoning:
+Food poisoning or foodborne illness is a widespread health problem during the holiday season.
+It can be catastrophic if it happens to a large group of people, such as friends and family.
+Here are helpful tips when handling food to avoid cases of food poisoning:

 - Practice proper hygiene and wash your hands regularly when handling food.
 Clean utensils and kitchen working spaces properly to prevent the growth of harmful bacteria.

 - Keep raw foods away from those ready to eat.
-Raw meat, pork and poultry can potentially spread bacteria to other food items resulting in serious illnesses.
-It is also important to use separate chopping board for each.
+Raw meat, pork, and poultry can potentially spread bacteria to other food items resulting in serious illnesses.
+It is also essential to use a separate chopping board for each.

-- Food should be cooked properly and store them at the recommended temperatures.
+- Food should be cooked properly using a food thermometer, and stored at the recommended temperatures.

-- Always refrigerate left-over foods within two hours after cooking.
-Food poisoning bacteria multiply faster at up to temperatures of 140°C. Dispose of foods that have overstayed in the refrigerator.
+- Always refrigerate leftover foods within two hours after cooking.
+Food poisoning bacteria multiply faster at temperatures of 140°C. Dispose of foods that have overstayed in the refrigerator.

-The intake of alcohol increases whenever people are in celebratory moods.
-The effects of excess alcohol are quite extensive.
-They range from drunk driving, to other injuries and accidents.
+The intake of alcohol increases whenever people are in celebratory moods, like holiday gatherings or holiday parties.
+The effects of excess alcohol are pretty extensive.
+They range from drunk driving to other injuries and accidents.
 The following tips will help you ensure your safety and those of others:

 - You should monitor your alcohol intake.
-Pre-plan on the number of drinks you are going to take and stick to it.
+Pre-plan the number of drinks you will take and stick to it.
 It is recommended that you take one drink per hour.
-The amount of alcohol an individual can take depends on their health status, age, gender and body weight.
+The amount of alcohol an individual can take depends on their health status, age, gender, and body weight.